Alrz7/Marble/README.md

   </a>
 </div>

+> **Note:** Marble is currently in the **MVP (Minimum Viable Product)** stage.
+Many core features are still under development, APIs may change, and you might encounter unexpected bugs.

 ## Introduction

 Marble is a highly secure, platform-independent messaging ecosystem architected with a strict zero-knowledge philosophy.
 Built using a Go-based backend and a TypeScript/React client, it ensures that all user data remains completely sovereign, decentralized, and mathematically inaccessible to unauthorized entities—including the server infrastructure itself.